ryanpaiva-coder/ryanpaiva-coder/README.md

 ###

-<p align="center">☕ Full Stack Java Developer | Back-End Programmer | 👩‍💻 Java, Spring Boot & Web Development Enthusiast<br><br>🚀 Hi there!
+<p align="center">👩‍💻 Full Stack Java Developer<br><br>🚀 Hi there!
 My name is Ryan and I'm a Programmer, from Brazil.
-I'm a passionate Full Stack Java Developer, continuously learning and exploring new technologies to build efficient and scalable applications.
-My main expertise lies in Java and Spring Boot for backend development, but I also delve into web development, always aiming for clean code, best practices, and high performance.
+I'm a passionate Full Stack Developer, continuously learning and exploring new technologies to build efficient and scalable applications.
+My main expertise lies in backend development, but I also delve into web development, always aiming for clean code, best practices, and high performance.
 Let’s connect and create amazing projects together!</p>

 ###